mhjiang97/RNASeqFlow/README.md

 - `RSEM`
     > + [RSEM](https://github.com/deweylab/RSEM) quantification algorithm
     > + based on existing bam only
+- Applications for other tools are being built...
 ## Features
 ### 1. Run one tool on a list of samples
 - get help first: